SalimOfShadow/573DatecodeBot/README.md

 # 573DatecodeBot
-A discord bots that alerts you when a bemani game recieves a new update.
+## A discord bots that alerts you when a BEMANI game recieves a new update.